fabvalaaah/mailbus/README.md

 # MailBus

-MailBus is a daemon that triggers actions on emails content regarding their subjects.
+MailBus is a daemon that triggers actions from emails content regarding their subjects.
 It's basically an event broker over an email box.

 This NodeJS project has been developed and tested on the following environment: